 - Clients who take regulated advice.

-- Clients who can confirm that they will invest less than 10% of their net assets in a certain security.
+- Clients who can confirm that they will invest less than 10% of their net assets in certain security.

 - Firms should verify that customers realise the risks if they do not take regulated advice.

-The FCA Regulations in 2018
+The FCA regulations in 2020

 While the FCA report is still pending, it’s quite clear they will continue to introduce more rules to abide by as investors still do not completely understand the level of risk they are facing.